-CB: In the automotive sector, the shortage of devices resulting from a combination of ultrafast demand change and a "just in time" inventory

-A sampling of various multiphysics simulations at differing scales strategy have been exaggerated by the extremely large number of different components required to equip today's cars.
+CB: In the automotive sector, the shortage of devices resulting from a combination of ultrafast demand change and a "just in time" inventory strategy have been exaggerated by the extremely large number of different components required to equip today's cars.
 Calls for more standardisation and a move towards software-defined systems (using less and more standardised programmable devices) are two of the ways we are seeing improvements.
 But developing such multi-purpose devices brings an order of magnitude in the design complexity and requires significantly more simulation in the development and design phase.